yiit/ENFi32_10012026/docs/source/Tools/Tools.rst

 Added: 2025-02-02

-When having multiple I2C Interfaces configured, for each configured interface an I2C Scan is performed, including the multiplexer if that's configured.
+When having multiple I2C Busses configured, for each configured interface an I2C Scan is performed, including the multiplexer if that's configured.

 An example: (No actual multiplexer connected...)